RashmikaReddy/data-512-homework_1/README.md

 In order to measure article traffic from 2015-2023, collected data from the Pageviews API.
 The Pageviews API ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews),[endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through the previous complete month.

+Collected counts of pageviews using a specified subset of Wikipedia article pages.
+This is a subset of the English Wikipedia that represents a large number of [articles about academy award winning movies](https://github.com/RashmikaReddy/data-512-homework_1/blob/main/thank_the_academy.AUG.2023.csv.xlsx).

 # Step 1 Data Acquistion